chrisluke/MotionOfTheOcean/README.md

 python mpi_run.py --arg_file args/train_humanoid3d_spinkick_args.txt --num_workers 4
 ```

-will train a policy to perform a spinkick using 4 workers.
-As training progresses, it will regularly
-print out statistics and log them to `output/` along with a `.ckpt` of the latest policy.
-It typically takes about 60 millions samples to train one policy, which can take a day
-when training with 16 workers.
-16 workers is likely the max number of workers that the
-framework can support, and it can get overwhelmed if too many workers are used.

-A number of argument files are already provided in `args/` for the different skills.
-`train_[something]_args.txt` files are setup for `mpi_run.py` to train a policy, and
-`run_[something]_args.txt` files are setup for `DeepMimic.py` to run one of the pretrained policies.
-To run your own policies, take one of the `run_[something]_args.txt` files and specify
-the policy you want to run with `--model_file`.
-Make sure that the reference motion `--motion_file`
-corresponds to the motion that your policy was trained for, otherwise the policy will not run properly.

 ## Interface
-- the plot on the top-right shows the predictions of the value function
 - right click and drag will pan the camera
 - left click and drag will apply a force on the character at a particular location
 - scrollwheel will zoom in/out